Kurt108/helm-charts/README.md

-This Repository contains some charts.
+# This Repository contains some charts maintaied by kurt108

 ## Installing Chart